jamgold/cropuploader/README.md

     <input type="file" class="crop-uploader-file"> <button class="crop-uploader-upload">Upload</button>
 ```

-You can add other fields to cropUploader which will then be added to the document saved (as long as they are not already part of the document, like uuid, md5hash, derivatives, name, size, type, userId, urlBase, created, relativeUrl)
+You can add other fields to cropUploader which will then be added to the document saved (as long as they are not already part of the document, like uuid, md5hash, derivatives, name, size, type, userId, urlBase, created, relativeUrl, canvasID, thumbnailID)

 ```{{>cropUploader thumbnailWidth=100 thumbnailHeight=100 imagetype="avatar"}}```